 ASCO in Action provides the latest news and analysis related to critical policy issues affecting the cancer community, updates on the Association for Clinical Oncology’s ongoing advocacy efforts, and opportunities for members and others in the cancer care community to take action.

 To sign up for advocacy alerts, log in to ASCO.org with your member or guest account, and visit the subscription center available under your account profile.

-On August 1, 2022, the Centers for Medicare & Medicaid Services (CMS) issued the fiscal year (FY) 2023 Medicare Hospital Inpatient Prospective Payment System (IPPS) and Long‑Term Care Hospital (LTCH) Prospective Payment System (PPS) final rule.
-In addition to updating Medicare payment rates and policies for inpatient hospital services in FY 2023, the final rule aims to improve beneficiary access, improve the quality of maternity care, and advance health equity.
+On August 1, 2023, the Centers for Medicare & Medicaid Services (CMS) issued the fiscal year (FY) 2024 Medicare Hospital Inpatient Prospective Payment System (IPPS) and Long‑Term Care Hospital (LTCH) Prospective Payment System (PPS) final rule.
+In addition to updating Medicare payment rates and policies for inpatient hospitals in FY 2024, the rule aims to advance health equity and support underserved communities.

 The American Medical Association (AMA) will conduct a Practice Information Survey, to collect data on practice expenses and hours spent on patient care.
 The data will be shared with the Centers for Medicare & Medicaid Services and directly impact Medicare physician reimbursement.
 The survey is being distributed to a very limited number of practices and physicians, making every response crucial to providing CMS with valid data, so please take the survey if you receive it.

 On July 13, 2023, the Centers for Medicare & Medicaid Services (CMS) released its proposed rule for the 2024 Medicare Physician Fee Schedule (PFS) and updates to the Quality Payment Program (QPP).
 The agency also released the 2024 Medicare Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) Payment System proposed rule.